 - Alex Wirth-Cauchon, Chief Information Officer and Executive Director, LITS, Mount Holyoke College

-- Christopher Loring, Director of Libraries, Smith College
+- Sarah Fliss, Dean of Libraries, Smith College (from mid-September 2016)

-- Jay Schafer, Director of Libraries, UMass Amherst
+- Jay Schafer, Director of Libraries, University of Massachusetts Amherst (until mid-August 2016)

 - Neal B. Abraham, Executive Director, Five Colleges, Incorporated